ethangrant/mage-docs/README.md

 ./mage-docs
 ```

-When you run Mage-docs, you will be guided through a series of prompts to configure the documentation process:
+When you run mage-docs, you will be guided through a series of prompts to configure the documentation process:

 1. **Enter the absolute path to the Magento 2 module:**
 2. **Enter the name of the output file:**